wise-emotions/mocka/README.md

 ---

-Mocka — A Mock Server Made for Developers by Developers.
-All made in Swift.
+Mocka — A Mock Server for Developers by Developers, made with Swift ❤️.

 ☕️ Getting Mocka
 ===============

-If you just want to download and use the app, download the latest release now from the [GitHub Releases Page](https://github.com/wise-emotions/mocka/releases).
+Download the latest release now from the [GitHub Releases Page](https://github.com/wise-emotions/mocka/releases).

-Otherwise, you can build it by yourself, and maybe help us on the app development.
-Look at the [Development](https://github.com/wise-emotions/mocka#-development) section for more information.
+To build it yourself or to contribute, look at the [Development](https://github.com/wise-emotions/mocka#-development) section for more information.

 🚀 Features
 ===========

 Here is the list of the most important currently implemented features:
 - [x] Server section with a list for all the network exchanges automatically updated
-- [x] API Editor included in the app with live JSON validation
+- [x] API Editor included in the app
 - [x] Console section with a list for all the logs automatically updated
 - [x] Wildcard components in order to be able to define `*` paths
 - [x] App fully written in Swift by using SwiftUI, Combine, and Vapor